walknuts/southportapartments/pages/4-your-home.md

 3. Squeegee the water into the gaps around the tiles
 4. Repeat with water mixed with disinfectant.

-If that doesn’t work, you could try Chemtech Brick Tile and Paver Cleaner, available in 1L and 5L bottles from Bunnings.
-It will remove the white deposits that often form under potplants.
+If that doesn’t work, you could try [Chemtech Brick Tile and Paver Cleaner](https://www.bunnings.com.au/chemtech-1l-brick-tile-and-paver-cleaner_p0964678?store=4040&gclsrc=aw.ds&gad_source=1&gbraid=0AAAAADtbEB-NaoLjjyVK9iJhX4qIgShGv&gclid=CjwKCAiAk8G9BhA0EiwAOQxmfuS1jLeIhNE21yrgx5WRQBHRVIMu7LpOG_M7L42x4S6pZMtKRLXmDRoCwx4QAvD_BwE), available in 1L and 5L bottles from Bunnings.
+It will remove the white deposits that often form under pot plants.

 If you want to replace a cracked or broken tile in your balcony or courtyard: